jeremymaya/react-c-sharp-practice/README.md

   * Separation of the concerns can be achieved by separating the HTML, CSS and JavaScript code into different files.
 * Lifecycle - Every components goes through certain cycles and all those separate stages can be accesd by using React lifecycle methods.
 ### Redux
+* Action - payloads of information that send data from the application to the store
+    * Only source of data for the store
 * Reducer - describes how the application's state changes
+* Store
+    * Holds application state
+    * getState() - access application state
+    * dispatch(action) - update application state
+    * subscribe(listener) - register and unregister listners
 ### Auth0

 ---